medavox/tuki-nuwa/text/bugs and candidate changes.md

 which might negate the need to solve this problem entirely:

-the word *kala* would no longer mean either "fish" or "swim", it would just mean one or the other.
+the word *kala* would no longer mean either "fish" or "swim", it would just mean "fish".
+Or just "swim".

 noun-phrases like *witan kala* would now **only** mean either "swimming clothes" or "fish clothes" (maybe fishing clothes?), not both.